spfuu/shSonos/README.md

     -- bugfixes in command-line tool
     -- command 'balance' (especially for sonos amp and stereo paired sonos speaker) added

-v0.6        (2015-04-11)

-    --  bug fix: error while restoring a playlist
-    --  fixed a resource leak (thx @hoggle)
-    --  commands added: set_wifi_state, get_wifi_state
-        --  now you can activate or deactivate the speakers wireless network interface (e.g. if you use the speaker with an ethernet connection) --  commands integrated in sonos command line client --  some changes handling event subscriptions
-    --  increased event subscription period to 240 sec --  new command: RefreshMediaLibrary (updates / refreshs the media library) --  RefreshMediaLibrary added to sonos command line client --  bug: parsing error while playing some radio stations --  added radio parser for Alsterradio 106.8
-    --  some minor bugfixes in Sonos Broker
-    --  some minor bugfixes in Cmd client

 ## Overview